syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Events.md

 ## BackLayerStateChanged event

-`BackLayerStateChanged` event is triggered when the backdrop front layer page is revealed and concealed.
-The event gets triggered when [IsBackLayerRevealed](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfBackdrop.XForms~Syncfusion.XForms.Backdrop.SfBackdropPage~IsBackLayerRevealed.html)  gets changed dynamically, when revealing and concealing the front layer page on swiping and by touch interaction when clicking the tool bar icon.
+`BackLayerStateChanged` event is triggered when the backdrop page back layer is revealed and concealed.
+The event gets triggered in the following cases mentioned in this [link](https://help.syncfusion.com/xamarin/sfbackdroppage/getting-started#reveal-and-conceal-the-back-layer).

 {% tabs %}